 Learning and Teaching Methods

-The module is divided into a lecture part and an applied laboratory part (exercise).
+The module is divided into a lecture part and a laboratory assignment.
 The basic theory is covered by the lecture which can be applied immediately to the design software in the laboratory part.
-The different tasks for the final data acquisition project are shared between the students and can be implemented besides the course.
+The different tasks for the final data acquisition project are shared between the students.
 The Xilinx FPGA design software is also available for installation on student laptops.

 Blackboard, exercises and examples, lecture notes

 - P. J. Ashenden: The Student’s Guide to VHDL, Morgan Kaufmann, (2008)

 - P. J. Ashenden: The Designer’s Guide to VHDL, Morgan Kaufmann, (2008)

 - W.R.
 Leo: Techniques for Nuclear and Particle Physics experiments, Springer, (1994)

 Description of exams and course work

 There will be an oral exam of 25 minutes duration.
 Therein the achievement of the competencies given in section learning outcome is tested exemplarily at least to the given cognition level using comprehension questions and sample calculations.

 For example an assignment in the exam might be: